-Matthew D. Shapiro is the Lawrence R. Klein Collegiate Professor of Economics and Research Professor (Survey Research Center) at the University of Michigan.
-He is editor of the American Economic Journal: Economic Policy.
-He is also a Research Associate of the National Bureau of Economic Research.
+Matthew D. Shapiro is the Lawrence R. Klein Collegiate Professor of Economics and the Director of the Survey Research Center at the University of Michigan.
+He is a Research Associate of the National Bureau of Economic Research.
 Shapiro received B.A. and M.A. degrees from Yale in 1979 and a Ph.D. from M.I.T. in 1984.

 Shapiro's general area of expertise is macroeconomics.
 He has carried out research on investment and capital utilization, business-cycle fluctuations, consumption and saving, financial markets, fiscal policy, monetary policy, time-series econometrics, economics of aging, economic measurement, and survey methodology.
 Among his current research interests are use of big data in economics; modeling saving, labor supply, retirement, health, insurance, and portfolio choices of older Americans; using surveys and administrative data to address questions in macroeconomics and individual decisionmaking; improving the quality of national economic statistics; and using naturally-occurring data such as account records, retail transactions, and social media to measure and understand economic activity.